Snowflake-Labs/sfquickstarts/site/sfguides/src/build_customer_facing_applications_using_sigma__and_snowflake/build_customer_facing_applications_using_sigma_and_snowflake.md

   ### Creating Visualizations
   It is often easier to spot trends, outliers, or inishgts which lead to further questions when viewing data in a vizualization.
 Sigma makes it easy to create vizualizations of your data while also enabling you to dig into the data that makes up the vizualization.

-  1. Start the creation of a visuzalization by selecting the table that we just build, then clicking the "Create Child Element" icon on the top right corner.
+  1. Start the creation of a visuzalization by sclicking on the table that we just build, then clicking the "Create Child Element" icon on the top right corner.
 Select "Visualization" to start creating a new chart.

 ![build12](assets/buildworkbook_12.png)